-In Western art, the earliest extant example of a painted landscape is a fresco in Akrotiri, an Aegean Bronze Age settlement on the Greek island of Santorini.
-The walls of one room are covered with stylized lilies (or papyrus) sprouting from colorful volcanic rocks, with swallows flying among the flowers.
-Beautifully preserved under volcanic ash from 1627 BC, it was only rediscovered about 50 years ago.
+In Western art, the earliest extant example of a painted landscape is a fresco in Akrotiri, an Aegean Bronze Age settlement on the volcanic Greek island of Santorini.
+It was beautifully preserved under volcanic ash from 1627 BC until about 50 years ago.

 Elements of landscape were also depicted in Ancient Egypt, often as a backdrop for hunting scenes set in the reeds of the Nile Delta.
 In both cases, the emphasis was on individual plant forms and figures on a flat plane, rather than the broad landscape.
 A rough system of scaling, to convey a sense of distance, evolved as time went on and as the decorating of rooms with frescos of landscapes and mosaics continued through the Hellenistic and ancient Roman periods.

 It wasn’t until the 14th century, though, that it became common for the focal action of a narrative painting to be placed against a natural setting, and by the following century, landscape-as-setting had become an accepted genre in European painting.
-Sometimes the landscape became more prominent, the figures less so.
+The landscape often became more prominent, the figures less so.

 Subsequently, religious painting declined throughout the rest of Europe in the 18th and 19th centuries.
-That fact, combined with a new Romanticism — which emphasized emotion, individualism, and the glorification of nature — promoted landscapes to a prestigious place in art that continues to this day.
+That fact, combined with a new Romanticism — which emphasized emotion, individualism, and the glorification of nature — promoted landscapes to the well-loved place in art which they continue to hold today.